ricksanc/portfolio/content/about.md

  # *Introduction*

  **My name is Sudhanshu Choudhary.
 I am a thirteen years old Indian boy.
-And I am a programmer who's young.
+And I am a young programmer.
 I enjoy Coding and Problem Solving.
 Experienced with programming languages as Python and C++.
 I love listening to music, a lot!
 I reside in India, Delhi.
 I am an eighth grade student at *Kendriya Vidyalaya*.**

  # *Achievements*

  **Developer of the action called *[Doctor Colors Questions](https://assistant.google.com/services/a/uid/000000ff4bd587f6?hl=en)* on the Google Assistant app.
 Have won swag such as Google T-Shirt and a Google Home from *[Google](https://www.google.com)*, a T-Shirt and some Stickers from *[Hacktoberfest](https://hacktoberfest.digitalocean.com/)*.**

- # *Swag*

- ****

  # *At the moment*